 What are the clinical signs of nail bind and prick?

 Lameness, of a varying a degree, occurring a few days after shoeing is the most obvious symptom.
-The hoof may feel warm to touch, and there may be an increased digital pulse present (compare with the hoof on the contralateral limb).
-Application of hoof testers or tapping the hoof around the nail will elicit a painful response.
+The hoof may feel warm to touch, and there may be an increased digital pulse present (compare with the hoof on the opposite limb).
+Application of hoof testers or tapping the hoof around the nail will produce a painful response.

 Solar abscessation (pus in the foot)

 The most common cause of lameness is pus in the foot, so as an owner this is an important condition to know about!
 The lameness is usually confined to one leg and clinical signs will occur suddenly, often with the horse appearing sound one day and then becoming very lame the next day.
 The severity of the lameness is determined by the amount of pus produced and whether it has a means of escape.
 If there is no drainage then the pus builds up between the sensitive layers of the hoof and the hard hoof wall.
 As the hard hoof wall cannot expand this results in the pus putting pressure on the sensitive laminae.
 This results in pain and inflammation, which is really painful for the horse.

 Figure 1: Typical appearance of a solar abscess

 Bacteria introduced into the foot by either a puncture wound or through a crack in the white line or hoof wall are the most common causes of solar abscessation.

 What are the clinical signs of a solar abscess?